 Was it for me the Saviour died?

 And remembering Job: Though He slay me, yet shall I trust in Him.
-The story of Job is very relevant to our own lives today as Satan will attack each and every one of us and sometimes he is ruthlessly relentless - as I well know but as long as you learn to recognise his attacks quickly and stamp on them before they get a hold, you have a chance of winning.
-You will never see his attacks coming before they arrive because he is a master deceiver but you must train yourself to try to recognise them as quickly as you can and don't let them grow.
+The story of Job is very relevant to our own lives today as Satan will attack each and every one of us and at times he is ruthlessly relentless - as I well know but as long as you learn to recognise his attacks quickly and stamp on them before they get a hold, you have a chance of winning.
+You will never see his attacks coming before they arrive because he is a master deceiver - think of how a rabbit is caught in a snare but you must train yourself to try to recognise these attacks as quickly as you can and don't let them grow.
 The longer you let them grow the harder it is to escape.
-Don't be fooled, Satan is much more powerful than you or I but we have One who is more powerful on our side.
+Even fools should know when they are doing or saying or thinking wrong things.
+So don't be fooled, Satan is more powerful than you or I but we have One who is much more powerful on our side.
 And NEVER give in - there is too much at stake.

 Romans 8: 24, 25 says: For we are saved by hope: but hope that is seen is not hope: for what a man sees, why does he yet hope for?
 But if we hope for what we see not, then do we wait with patience for it.
 This is faith.

 Satan is the very worst kind of enemy we could ever have because he is invisible and is so subtle – he attacks you by stealth, mostly before you even realise it and the trap springs shut around you, which makes him a coward.
-He will always try to have mastery over us and he will never stop trying, because he has an agenda and wants to take us with him to his end but the more you resist him and trusting in God, the less he will attack you.
-Whatever your own particular affliction is (in our mind it can appear so large that it seems impossible to overcome because it completely overpowers good sense and reason) nothing at all is too hard for God to fix if we allow Him to work - and that is submission and you can always pray about that too.
+He will always try to have mastery over us and he will never stop trying because knows how weak we are on our own.
+He still believes he has a chance at overthrowing God and he has an agenda but if he fails he wants to take us with him to his end but the more you resist him and trusting in God, the less he will attack you - if you make it harder for him by continuing in faith.
+Whatever your own particular affliction is (in our mind it can appear so large that it seems impossible to overcome because it completely overpowers good sense and reason) nothing at all is too hard for God to fix if we allow Him to work - and that is submission, which is the very next step after making the decision to walk in Jesus' footsteps and you can always pray about that too.
+Submission is overcoming our rebelliousness nature, which isn't easy at first but the more you try, the easier it becomes.
 For all believers, getting the 'weights and balances' right is never easy, the scales are tipped heavily against us but the more we submit to the Spirit's leading, not relying on our own way, the scales can be adjusted in our favour.
 If serious correction is needed it may take some time, with a lot of breaking down of the problem but to recover from it you have to want the correction first.
 Don’t just give in and say I can’t do it or I can’t be helped, and you know who is telling you that.
 That is just one of Satan's tricks by breaking you down in self guilt and recriminations and he has many tricks like this in his arsenal but just remember he is playing with your mind, so stamp on it and shut it out.
 The Bible tells us that the heart is sinful and so is the mind - we have to control the mind as best we can to safe-guard our spirit - if our spirit is tainted we aren't returning it in an acceptable condition to God.
 So just remember, He removes the stain of sin through prayer asking for forgiveness.
 Again this is part of being given a free will – either to give in or refuse the sin.
 When the assaults come, and they will, if you really value what Jesus did to save us, picture Him in your mind nailed and bleeding on the cross – and keep it there.
 And I am speaking from personal, even painful experiences.

 I mentioned that Satan speaks loudly to our minds, this is just a metaphor – a figure of speech and isn’t in audible speech but nevertheless it is real and it's a violation and an invasion of our mind and without our permission.
-The battle field is in your mind and Satan has access to it because of our free will and you just need to become more aware of how and when he attacks you.
-Don’t ever underestimate him, Satan can promise you anything but he can never deliver.
+The battle field is in your mind and Satan has access to it because of our 'free will' and you just need to become more aware of how and when he attacks you.
+For so many, understanding the concept of free will can be hard but if you think of it simply as making a choice for right or for for wrong it becomes clear and in a scriptural sense, God has graciously allowed us to make a choice too.
+Are we going to follow Jesus and hope for salvation, or are we going to deny Him by turning away?
+That is the 'free choice' we all have.
+If we accept Jesus as our saviour, we have the promise of what we hope for - salvation.
+The strait and narrow pathway leads home, the crooked and bent path leads to destruction.
+Don’t ever underestimate Satan, he can promise you anything but he can never deliver.

-Just as Satan speaks loudly, the Spirit speaks softly and can easily be missed, he is speaking to your heart and he ‘causes you to know’ what Jesus wants for us.
+Just as Satan speaks loudly, (in our mind) the Spirit speaks softly and can easily be missed, he is speaking to your heart and he ‘causes you to know’ what Jesus wants for us.
 Have you ever wondered about a certain thing yet you know in your heart and mind that it's true, "how do I know that" - this is the beginnings of the Spirit working in you and if you allow it further by not dismissing it, it will become obvious who it is.
 Just think about that again, you may not hear it audibly but ‘you will know’ by his promptings.
 Everyone that are His have been given at least one special gift of ministry, perhaps more and 1st Corinthians 12: 1 - 11 tells us what they are and it may take some time before it is clear what your own gift is.
+And if you think about it, everyone has a talent or a special gift of doing something - and there are many things we can all do.
+Even if it seems so insignificant to you, it may be of benefit to others.
+They can and do recognise what you have if it is of God.
+If you have the desire it will eventually become obvious what it is - just don't doubt yourself, the Spirit will help you.
 Once you become aware of what that gift is you can become a help to others and He often uses the most unlikely - you just need to be willing.
-Think about Paul, he wasn't gifted with eloquent speech but look how effective he was.
-He will give you guidance in all these things – when the Spirit speaks to your heart you need to listen and respond to it.
-This is grace.
+(If after reading this, and/or perhaps some of my other articles - hopefully it makes sense, or you've seen the benefits of it.
+I want you to know these thoughts didn't come from my own mind, I could never write these things without the Spirit leading me.)
+Think about Paul, he wasn't gifted with eloquent speech but look how effective he was - and he was more rebellious than any at first.
+He will give you guidance in all these things – when the Spirit speaks to your heart you need to learn to listen and respond to it, don't dismiss it.
+This is by His grace.

 God has provided the Spirit to guide and lead us - the one and only thing we have to provide ourselves, is the willingness to obey his voice. (cited from ichthys.com)